Run graph algorithms

 try: # Alter original node table schemas to add pageranks conn.execute("ALTER TABLE Movie ADD pagerank DOUBLE DEFAULT 0.0;") conn.execute("ALTER TABLE User ADD pagerank DOUBLE DEFAULT 0.0;")except RuntimeError: # If the column already exists, do nothing pass

-An important feature of Kùzu is its ability to natively scan Pandas DataFrames in a zero-copy manner.
-This allows for efficient data transfer between your data in Python and Kùzu.
-The following code snippet shows how this is done for the movie nodes.
+transfer between the data in Python and Kuzu.
+The following code snippet shows how this is done for

 # Copy pagerank values to movie nodesx = conn.execute( """ LOAD FROM movie_df MERGE (m:Movie {movieId: id}) ON MATCH SET m.pagerank = pagerank RETURN m.movieId AS movieId, m.pagerank AS pagerank; """)